cncf/techdocs/analyses/0012-TUF/analysis.md

 - Maintain issues, track,close and stale old issues to reduce backlog.
 - Include instructions on how to contribute to a CONTRIBUTING guideline, e.g., how interest.
-- Include instructions on how to contribute to a CONTRIBUTING guideline, e.g., how interest.

 #### New contributor getting started content